 Get as few interruptions as you can – It’s best that if you adopt a similar routine, that you execute it at a time when you will have minimal interruptions.
 First thing in the morning or close to bedtime seems to be the best for most married couples with children.
 My wife and I will tackle our own routine towards the end of the night.

 Yes, there are admittedly nights when our prayer and study routine just ain’t gonna happen.
-Kids, errands, evening activities, travel, and flat-out being exhausted from a long, strenuous workday will force us do an abbreviated version of this practice; or, in rare cases, skip it altogether.
-Thankfully, Darien and I are dedicated to making this whole thing a nearly-indispensable habit, and we are able to accomplish the entire routine six nights out of any given seven.
+Kids, errands, evening activities, travel, and flat-out being exhausted from a long, strenuous workday will force us to do an abbreviated version of this practice; or, in rare cases, skip it altogether.
+Thankfully, Darien and I are dedicated to making this whole thing a nearly indispensable habit, and we can accomplish the entire routine six nights out of any given seven.

 If you personally happen to miss one evening due to circumstances out of your control, make sure you two jump right back into the groove the very next night.

 Make Sure Your Own Relationship with Christ is Absolutely Central to Your Life